About Memory Management

 Not freeing data that is no longer in use causes memory leaks

 A memory leak is where allocated memory is not freed, even though it is never used again.
-Leaks cause your application to use ever-increasing amounts of memory, which in turn may result in poor system performance or (in iOS) your application being terminated.
+Leaks cause your application to use ever-increasing amounts of memory, which in turn may result in poor system performance or your application being terminated.

 Thinking about memory management from the perspective of reference counting, however, is frequently counterproductive, because you tend to consider memory management in terms of the implementation details rather than in terms of your actual goals.
 Instead, you should think of memory management from the perspective of object ownership and object graphs.